Golden Hour Chasing in Hong Kong: Ultimate Sunset and Sunrise Hiking Guide!

 Victoria Peak

 This location is a common recommendation for tourists.
 However, I usually see generic guides of how to hike Victoria Peak, but seldom showcase the best time for hiking.
-On one occasion, I went to the Peak to capture the Super Blood Moon of 2018 (i.e. the longest lunar eclipse of the century) and was able to capture the view at different times.
-People usually go to the Peak for both sunset and sunrise in Hong Kong, but definitely it is perfect for the latter.
+Since the views are more open to the east, I prefer visiting during sunrise to watch the city wake up.
 Probably the best sunrise view from this location would be the one on Lugard Road, around a 10-15mins walk from the main square at the Peak.
+During early spring, it is also the hotspot for watching the sea of clouds and is an incredible sight to capture.

 Hiking is not a requirement to see the views above as Victoria Peak is easily accessible by transportation such as the Peak Tram, bus, and taxi.